Product and mobile app analytics insights from industry experts

 However, with a business operating at a medium or large scale, it is hard to take all feedback into consideration.
 It is also hard to centralize this feedback, especially if you get dozens of comments per day.

-Heatmap UX Research
+Heatmap UX research

 Heatmaps visualize your user’s actions by overlaying colors.
 The “hotter” (redder) the color, the more interaction.